PaulZC/XLR8_VGA_HDMI_XB/README.md

 The parts written by Alorium Technology are licensed under the [MIT license](XLR8Build/LICENSE)

-The parts written by Paul are licensed under the beerware license:
+The parts written by Paul are licensed under the [MIT license](./LICENSE.md)
-- _This code and connection guide is public domain but you buy me a beer if you use it and we meet someday_

 Enjoy!